Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling

-All scenarios and market configurations where solved using the open \glsreset{pomato}\gls{pomato} \citep{weinhold_power_2020} written in Python and Julia.
-The calculation where done on standard PC hardware with a Ryzen 7 and 32GB of memory using the Gurobi solver \citep{gurobioptimizationllc_gurobi_2018} for the deterministic and chance constrained formulation.
+All scenarios and market configurations where solved using the open \glsreset{pomato}\gls{pomato} \cite{weinhold_power_2020} written in Python and Julia.
+All computations have been performed on standard PC hardware with a Ryzen 7 processor and 32GB of memory using the Gurobi solver \cite{gurobioptimizationllc_gurobi_2018} for the deterministic and chance constrained formulation.
 The computation times for a single day were around 0.5 seconds for the deterministic $D$--1 stage, around 19 seconds for the chance-constrained $D$--1 stage, and around 1.6 seconds for the $D$--0 stage.

 Note that the computational complexity of the proposed approach depends on the number of considered zones and identified \glspl{cnec}, which constrain the market and generators that are considered for balancing control.
 See also Section~\ref{ssec:scalability} for additional results for a larger system.